 - The right to display your work in a portfolio, or in websites, magazines and books

 Thank you to all you fine folks who suggested creating an email design contract.
 Our thanks extend to Andy Clarke in particular, for providing a great template to work with!
-To start using this email newsletter design contract, scoot over to our download page now.

 Important legal stuff: This contract is distributed under a Creative Commons Attribution ShareAlike license.
 That means you’re free to re-distribute, translate and otherwise re-use it as long as you mention Andy Clarke and link back to this article.
 Make sure you have this contract thoroughly inspected by your own legal folks if you intend to use it, as Campaign Monitor and Andy Clarke are in no way liable for damages, losses or confused and angry clients as a result of using either the web form, or Word document versions of this contract.